magento/devdocs/src/cloud/live/sens-data-over.md

 ## Consistent configuration

 The database contains default configurations for your Magento store.
-When you update configurations in the {{site.data.var.ece}} environments using the Magento Admin panel or the Magento CLI command  `bin/magento config:set`, your configuration changes apply to the `app/etc/config.php` file.
+When you update configurations in the {{site.data.var.ece}} environments using the Magento Admin panel or the Magento CLI `bin/magento config:set` command, your configuration changes apply to the `app/etc/config.php` file.
 You can then use this file to manage and synchronize the Magento application configuration for your local environment and across each Cloud environment.

 Use the `{{site.data.var.ct}}` command in the remote environment to generate a `config.php` file: